IBM-Cloud/slack-chatbot-database-watson/README.md

 # Build a database-driven Slackbot with IBM Watson™ Assistant (Conversation)
 Code to build a Slackbot to create and search Db2 database entries for events and conferences.
 The Slackbot is backed by the IBM Watson Assistant (Conversation) service.
-We integrate Slack and Assistant using the Conversation connector in a serverless way.
+We integrate Slack and Assistant using the [Botkit middleware](https://github.com/watson-developer-cloud/botkit-middleware).

 The tutorial with detailed step-by-step instructions is available at https://console.bluemix.net/docs/tutorials/slack-chatbot-database-watson.html.
 The tutorial is part of the [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html)